SacrificialDove/SacrificialDove/README.md

 <details>
 <summary> Before You Interact</summary>
 I have chronic loneliness & I'm diagnosed with autism spectrum disorder.
 I'm significantly affected by my disability, so I won't be able to mention everything here.
 Do be respectful and use tone tags with me if possible.
 I am often times disconnected with people and their emotions and occasionally, reality—even if you're seemingly close to me.
 However, I do try my best to empathize.
 Regardless, I'm legitimately mentally unwell.
 I have poor recollection, and might not remember you or certain details well.
-I am frequently overwhelmed and become so easily, often remaining in that state for extended periods.
+I am frequently overwhelmed and become so easily, often for extended periods.
 I am generally fatigued due to masking.
-Occasionally daydreaming or mindlessly wandering
+Often daydreaming or mindlessly wandering
 </details>

 <details>